 for PTP related NCRs, the NCB works with the CTF to resolve the identified issues.

-12.4 If the activities covered under clause 12 are not carried out or are not successful, the NCB shall reclassify the CTF to a lower Stage or cancel its CTF agreement, and duly inform the IECEE Secretariat.
+12.4 If the activities covered under clause 12 are not carried out or are not successful, the NCB shall reclassify the CTF to a lower Stage or cancel its CTF agreement, and withdraw the registration on the IECEE Website.

 Relationships with multiple NCBs